-Auburn Racquet & Fitness Club is unique in offering year-round Private & Semi-Private swim lessons.
-Private swim lessons are available for both adults and children.
+Auburn Racquet & Fitness Club is unique in offering year-round Private & Semi-Private swim lessons as well as Group Swim Lessons.
+Swim lessons are available for both adults and children.
 Our warm, 86-degrees temperature, bubble-enclosed pool, allows us to offer swim lessons throughout the year.

 Lessons are available for all ages and skill levels.
 Adult lessons will cater to each swimmers goals, whether that goal is to learn proper swimming strokes, fine tune stroke techniques, learn flip turns, or help with breath control.